Mukund604/CNN_Implementation_From_Scratch/README.md

-# Spiral Neural Network from Scratch
+# Convolutional Neural Network from Scratch

 This repository contains the implementation of a simple neural network from scratch using NumPy.
 The neural network is designed to classify data points in a spiral pattern.
 The network consists of a dense layer followed by a ReLU activation function.